puffetto/spdu/README.md

 What remains your responsibility in this setup is everything that is within the site: I assume that "if some service at the site [machine] is down the entire site [machine] is down", I assume that you have your ways to keep the services up and responsive IF the site [machine] is up and reachable, nothing here probes the single services.

-On each machine install:
+On each machine you will want to preinstall:
 - Your services, whatever they are
 - A few components we will use: portinstall haproxy knot3 bash curl ca_root_nss security/py-certbot

-IMPORTANT note about bash: For my own convenience I install a static link version of bash in /bin/bash which gets into /etc/shells and the normal dynamic link one in /usr/local/bin/bash as the port does; to do so I get into /usr/ports/shells/bash, make install, ask for static link in the configuration, cp /usr/local/bin/bash /bin/bash, make distclean, and finally make install with the default configuration; explaining why I want a static link bash in /bin/bash is beyond the scope of this note, if you don't like it just edit all the scripts I provide changing the first line from "#! /bin/bash" into "#! /wherever/is/located/your/bash".
+_IMPORTANT_ note about bash: For my own convenience I install a static link version of bash in /bin/bash which gets into /etc/shells and the normal dynamic link one in /usr/local/bin/bash as the port does by default; to do so I get into /usr/ports/shells/bash, `make install`, ask for static link in the configuration, `cp /usr/local/bin/bash /bin/bash`, `make distclean`, and finally `make install` with the default configuration; explaining why I want a static link bash in /bin/bash is beyond the scope of this note, if you don't like it just edit all the scripts I provide changing the first line from "#! /bin/bash" into "#! /wherever/is/located/your/bash".

 ### Set up HAProxy